mellow-finance/mellow-vaults/docs/mellow-permissionless-vaults/api.md

 Returns initialized whether the observation has been initialized and the values are safe to use

+# Common

 ## Functions

+# FixedPoint96

-A library for handling binary fixed point numbers, see https://en.wikipedia.org/wiki/Q_(number_format)
+🧒 A library for handling binary fixed point numbers, see https://en.wikipedia.org/wiki/Q_(number_format)

-Used in SqrtPriceMath.sol
+🤓 Used in SqrtPriceMath.sol

+# FullMath

-Facilitates multiplication and division that can have overflow of an intermediate value without any loss of precision
+🧒 Facilitates multiplication and division that can have overflow of an intermediate value without any loss of precision

-Handles "phantom overflow" i.e., allows multiplication and division where an intermediate value overflows 256 bits
+🤓 Handles "phantom overflow" i.e., allows multiplication and division where an intermediate value overflows 256 bits

 ## Functions

+# LiquidityAmounts

-Provides functions for computing liquidity amounts from token amounts and prices
+🧒 Provides functions for computing liquidity amounts from token amounts and prices

 ## Functions

+# TickMath

-Computes sqrt price for ticks of size 1.0001, i.e. sqrt(1.0001^tick) as fixed point Q64.96 numbers.
+🧒 Computes sqrt price for ticks of size 1.0001, i.e. sqrt(1.0001^tick) as fixed point Q64.96 numbers.
 Supports

 prices between 2**-128 and 2**128